 - (a) Supervisors should discuss any issues with the involved officer and his/her supervisor in a timely manner. - 1.
-Supervisors should document these discussions, in the prescribed manner. - (b) Supervisors should periodically review MAV recordings, portable audio/video recordings, Mobile Digital Computer (MDC) data and any other available resource used to document contact between officers and the public to ensure compliance with this policy. - 1.
-Supervisors should document these periodic reviews. - 2.
-Recordings that capture a potential instance of bias-based policing should be appropriately retained for administrative investigation purposes. - (c) Supervisors shall initiate investigations of any actual or alleged violations of this policy.

-(d) Supervisors should take prompt and reasonable steps to address any retaliatory action taken against any member of this department who discloses information concerning bias-based policing.
+Supervisors should document these discussions, in the prescribed manner. - (b) Supervisors shall initiate investigations of any actual or alleged violations of this policy. - (c) Supervisors should take prompt and reasonable steps to address any retaliatory action taken against any member of this department who discloses information concerning bias-based policing.